Yemeni dinar

-The dinar (دينار; sign: £) was the currency of South Arabia, and then South Yemen, and the Republic of Yemen after Yemen's monetary unification on 1 July 1990.
+The dinar (دينار; sign: £) was the currency of South Arabia (1965–1967), South Yemen (1967–1990), and Yemen (1990–1996) after Yemen's monetary unification on 1 July 1990.

 Alongside the North Yemeni rial, it was one of the two official currencies used in Yemen until 11 June 1996.
 It was subdivided into 1000 fils (فلس).

 History

 The dinar was introduced in 1965 as the South Arabian dinar, replacing the East African shilling at a rate of 1 dinar = 20 shillings, thus setting the dinar initially equal to one pound sterling, it also used the pound sign as its Latin script symbol.
 It was renamed to the dinar after the independence of the People's Democratic Republic of Yemen (South Yemen) in 1967.
 The dinar was replaced with the Yemeni rial following unification with the Yemen Arab Republic (North Yemen) in 1990.
 Dinar banknotes remained legal tender during a transitional period until 1996.
 The exchange rate during that period was 26 rials to one dinar.

 For a wider history surrounding currency in the region, see British currency in the Middle East.